 That time I was serving with the Army Headquarters and on Monday morning I was called by our boss, General Mohinder Puri.
 He said “Reji, it is matter of pride and a God send opportunity for you to command a unit.
 You must move immediately as the posting is ‘forthwith.’
 Please look after the soldiers under your command.
 There is a lot of hype going around in our field formations.”

 After that meeting I called up General Raj Mehta, (my Guru from the National Defence Academy [NDA] days and my mentor during my Army service), who was then serving with the Army Headquarters.
-His advice was no different and he said “The men of the unit you are going to command are lucky.
+His advice was no different and he said “The soldiers of the unit you are going to command are lucky.
 You should not deny them an opportunity to serve under you.
 You got to ease the hype and pressure the soldiers are undergoing in their operational area.”

 There was a total makeover in the Regiments – everything and anything – movable or immovable – all had a disruptive covering.
 Soldiers were always (24×7) dressed in their disruptive coloured combat dress.
-The chairs all had a disruptive coloured covering overnight on their fine velvet tops.
+The chairs all had a disruptive coloured covering on their fine velvet tops.
 The dining table had a new table cloth with table mats – all disruptive coloured.
 The tea-cosy and the coasters – all had disruptive coloured coverings on them.
 Some Battalions even had their teacups and glasses covered with disruptive coloured cloth.
 If they could, many would have even procured disruptive coloured crockery and cutlery.
 The pencils and pens in the pen-holders were all disruptive coloured and the list of disruptive coloured items was endless.

 Some would have even contemplated issuing their men with disruptive coloured under-wears (disruptive coloured vests were being issued).
 That was the height of ‘combat readiness’ in vogue at that time.